ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot.md

 So when user sends `/buy` command, the bot will send him a reply keyboard with air types.
 After user chooses the type of air, the bot will set the state to `secondState`.

-This habdler will work only when `secondState` is set, and will be waiting for a message from the user, with air type.
+This handler will work only when `secondState` is set, and will be waiting for a message from the user, with air type.
 In this case, we need to store air type, that user chose, so we pass FSMContext as an argument to the function.

 FSMContext is used to store data in the bot's memory.
 We can store any data in it, but this memory is not persistent, so if the bot is restarted, the data will be lost.
 But it's good to store temporary data in it.